Download the PHP package laragear/webauthn without Composer

 Use localhost exclusively (not 127.0.0.1 or ::1) or use a proxy to tunnel your site through HTTPS.
 WebAuthn only works on localhost or under HTTPS only.

 Because direct, indirect and enterprise attestations are mostly used on high-security high-risk scenarios, where an entity has total control on the devices used to authenticate.
-Imagine banks, medical, or military.
+Imagine government, finance, medical, or military.

 If you deem this feature critical for you, consider supporting this package.

-No. The user can use whatever to authenticate in your app.
-This may be enabled on future versions.
+No. Is encouraged to use whatever to authenticate in your app.

 Session are automatically started on the web route group, or using the StartSession middleware directly.
 You can check this on your HTTP Kernel Middleware.